-After pressing the [Analyze] key, the DVM display also appears in the graticule along with a scale and the frequency counter value.
-The DVM scale is determined by the channel's vertical scale and reference level.
+The DVM display also has a scale that is determined by the channel's vertical scale and reference level.
 The scale's blue triangle pointer shows the most recent measurement.
 The white bar above that shows the measurement extrema over the last 3 seconds.
 The DVM makes accurate RMS measurements when the signal frequency is between 20 Hz and 100 kHz.
 When the signal frequency is outside this range, "<BW Limit?" or ">BW Limit?" appears in the DVM display to caution you about inaccurate RMS measurement results.